joshhornby/joshhornby.github.io/_posts/2025-07-14-cycle-time-not-north-star.md

 I treat metric-driven changes as experiments.
 Make a change, watch what happens, check for real differences in customer engagement after a quarter.
 If faster deployments don't shift outcomes, you're measuring the wrong thing.
 If a metric just creates busywork (tickets close faster but nothing meaningful ships) kill it.

 Teams don't optimise for dashboards.
 They [optimise for what gets celebrated](/culture-follows-incentives).
-Changing incentives and making space for qualitative feedback matters more than perfect numbers.
+Changing incentives and making space for qualitative feedback matter more than perfect numbers.

 ## How I Approach This Now